omnipair/omnipair-rs/scripts/README.md

 This script:
 1. Creates the futarchy authority PDA with seed `futarchy_authority`
 2. Creates the pair config PDA with seed `gamm_pair_config` + nonce
-3. Initializes the pair config with futarchy fees and founder fees
+3. Initializes the pair config with futarchy fees

 **Output:**
 - Futarchy Authority PDA address